Compositional Separation of Control Flow and Data Flow: Composite Computons

-When an apex computon is embedded into all the e-outports of the left operand and into all the e-inports of the right one, we say that the computon operands are totally sequentiable; otherwise, we say that they are partially sequentiable (see Definition \ref{def:sequential-composition-classes}).
-By Proposition \ref{prop:sequential-totalispartial}, total sequentiality implies partial sequentiality.
+When an apex computon is embedded into all the e-outports of the left operand and into all the e-inports of the right one, we say that the respective span is totally sequentiable; otherwise, we say it is partially sequentiable (see Definition \ref{def:span-sequentiable}).
+Basically, a sequentiable span chooses the e-outports of the left operand and the e-inports of the right one that will become i-ports in the corresponding sequential composite.
+Port renomination, which is realised by the induced pushout morphisms, follows Proposition \ref{prop:computon-morphism-eports-become-iports}.
+By Proposition \ref{prop:sequential-totalispartial}, total sequentiality implies partial sequentiality in the general case.
+The only exception occurs when the left and right operands have exactly one e-outport and one e-inport, respectively, in which case total sequentiality is the only alternative.